colejarczyk/doc/api/settings.rst

 Get a list of available email settings
 --------------------------------------

-To retrieve a complete list of available email settings you need to call the ``/api/settings/emails`` endpoint with the ``GET`` method.
+To retrieve a complete list of available email settings, you need to call the ``/api/settings/emails`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^